DRR

 If checked, the In Image Offset Reference to is set to Beam and values are being calculated automatically.

-The x and y offsets are set to zero (thus adjusting them in image centered to the beam path) and the z offset is calculated with a result that moves the input image as close as possible to the detector without subtending it.
+The x and y offsets are set to zero (centering the image along the beam path), and the z offset is calculated to position the input image as close as possible to the detector without overlapping it.

 Checking this option makes the Mode available.